 Huang Benjun | Transportation & Urban Development Program Engineer

-Chen Yujun graduated with an accounting degree from Guangzhou City Polytechnic University.
-She has previously worked as an accountant in the Miramar Travel (Guangzhou) Co., Ltd. and as an Accountant Assistant at Guangzhou Weihua Air Agency Co., Ltd.
+Chen Yujun graduated with a degree in accounting from Guangzhou City Polytechnic University.
+Before joining ITDP, she worked as an accountant at the Hong Kong Miramar Travel (Guangzhou Branch) Co., Ltd. and an accounting assistant at the Guangzhou Weihua Aviation Agency Co., Ltd.

 Rosyadah Hariyadi | Finance & Administrative Associate

 Rosy joined ITDP in April 2008 as the Secretary / Office Manager.
 Rosy received her bachelor’s degree in the Faculty of Economics from National University, Jakarta in 1992.
 Before joining ITDP, Rosy worked as a Secretary and a Finance Officer for private companies and consultant services.
 She loves sports, especially badminton and volleyball.

 Ria holds an Urban and Regional Planning Degree from Gadjah Mada University.
 In her final year at UGM, through her passion for public transport and urban development, Ria was involved in projects at GIZ Sustainable Urban Transport Improvement Project (SUTIP) in Yogyakarta.
 After graduation, she joined ITDP in December 2013 as a Transportation Assistant.
 She loves listening to music, adventures and watching movies.